havishak/Curiosity-driven-data-projects/butte_to_butte/README.md

 ![Fig2:](images/state_year.jpeg)

-Runners from 51 state codes finished the race in 2016, however, runners from all 50 states in mainland US either didn't finish the race or didn't release their information for public results page.
+Runners from 51 state codes finished the race in 2016, while runners from 49 states in mainland US finished the race in 2016.
+Though if we count DC, that totals to 50.
+The discrepancy could be either that someone from Maine registered but didn't finish the race or didn't release their information for public results page.
 Nevertheless, I answered **2016** and ended up winning a *free registration* for the event.
+Wohoo!

 ![Trivia screenshot](images/winning_screenshot.jpg)

 We had a fun time at the race - did the 4M walk!!

+Edit: The mail from this year's race said 41 states were represented though I got 43 and 39 from my approach - there may also be a definition variation in what we are classifying as a state.

 ## Reflection

 ### Successes

 - Scraping tables in three different formats: static tables using `rvest`, static tables which are text but printed in a table format using `rvest`, and dynamic tables made using JavaScript using `RSelenium`
-- Pipeline to scrape 20 web pages which had 2-3 internal links to scrape
+- Pipeline to scrape 20 web pages which had 2-3 internal links

 ### Frustrations

 - I had a hard time figuring out JavaScript table, but that turned into a learning opportunity
 - Realized that state codes were not present in the scraped data for 2014 and before
+- There may be differences in what counts as a state

 ### Further Improvement

-- Upon reviewing the scraped data, I noticed that the state information was only available from 2014 onwards, missing from earlier years.
+- Upon reviewing the scraped data, I noticed that the state information was only available from 2015 onwards, missing from earlier years.
 Although I could answer the initial question with the existing data, I plan to find another way to obtain the state information in the future.
 - Explore trends and uncover other interesting insights from the data

 ## License